aprs434/aprs434.github.io/README.md

 there might come a time when the LoRa channel gets saturated.
 Unlike packet radio, LoRa has no carrier sensing capability.
 Sending longer text messages, even when compressed, may aggravate the situation.
-The same holds true for meshing or (emergency) `n-N` paradigm digipeating on the same channel.

 When this situation occurs, the ham radio community should seriously **consider switching from SF12 to SF11.**
 Doing so, would effectively double the data rate.